Plan (SPP) Indicator 7 reports the percent of preschool children with Individualized

 system for statewide reporting.

-Comprehensive details regarding the parameters of the COSF model are presented
+Comprehensive details regarding the parameters of the COS model are presented

-on the ECO Center’s website within the Overview of the Child Outcomes Resouce Database.
-Also available on the ECO
+on the Early Childhood Technical Assistance (ECTA) Center’s website within the Overview of the Child Outcomes Resouce Database.
+Also available on the ECTA

 All districts are